Vietnam Product Sourcing: A Step-by-Step Guide

 In our experience:

-- Frequent updates minimize uncertainty
+- Frequent updates reduce uncertainty and last-minute surprises

-- Clear explanations reduce production mistakes
+- Clear written specs reduce production errors

 Real Lessons from Sourcing in Vietnam